mikaelsundell/3rdparty/readme.md

 make.
 Advanced users can use CMake directly, see CMakeLists.txt.

-The build directory contains platform, architecture and debug or release versions of libraries and viewers.
-After each successful build binaries, libraries and related files will be installed with proper names for linking.
+The build directory contains platform, architecture and debug or release versions of projects.
+After each successful build binaries, libraries and related files will be installed with absolute install names.

 Each application using the 3rdparty project should have it's own deployment process to remap install names before distribution.